tokenn-com/ico/README.md

 ## Uniswapper

 A Uniswapper instance has to be deployed before the crowdsale commences.
-It also receives a fixed percentage of ETH raised (the percentage of total tokens that are Reserves).
-It receives the projects Reserve tokens (see TokenSale Constants:  RESERVE) when TokenSale is finalized, thus becoming a token holder.
-Upon receiving the Reserve tokens it sends the ETH and their value in tokens to the token's Uniswap Market and receives the Uniswap liquidity tokens.
+It receives a fixed percentage of ETH raised from wallet (the percentage of total tokens that are Reserves).
+It receives the project's Reserve tokens (see TokenSale Constants:  RESERVE) when TokenSale is finalized, thus becoming a token holder.
+Upon receiving the Reserve tokens it sends the ETH and their value in tokens to the Uniswap Market and receives the Uniswap liquidity tokens.
 Its owner can return the Uniswap Liquidity tokens after the retention period and receive the tokens plus ETH.
-It allows the transfer of its tokens by its owner.
+It then allows the transfer of its tokens by its owner.

 ### Features